 A serious case review takes place after a child dies or is seriously injured and abuse or neglect is thought to be involved.
 It looks at lessons than can help prevent similar incidents from happening in the future.

 A serious case review should take place if abuse or neglect is known, or suspected, to have been involved and the following has happened:

 The definition of 'seriously harmed' includes, but is not limited to, cases where the child has sustained, as a result of abuse or neglect, any or all of the following:

 This definition is not exhaustive.
 Local Safeguarding Children Boards should use available research evidence when considering whether serious harm has occurred.

 Source: HM Government (2015) Working together to safeguard children: a guide to inter-agency working to safeguard and promote the welfare of children (PDF).
 [London]: Department for Education (DfE).

 The purpose of a serious case review is to establish whether there are lessons to be learnt from the case about the way in which local professionals and organisations work together to safeguard and promote the welfare of children.
-Dudley Safeguarding Children Board has also been committed to undertaking smaller scale partnership reviews for instances where the case does not meet the criteria for a serious case review but it is considered that there are lessons for multi-agency working to be learnt.
+Dudley Safeguarding People Partnership Board has also been committed to undertaking smaller scale partnership reviews for instances where the case does not meet the criteria for a serious case review but it is considered that there are lessons for multi-agency working to be learnt.

 The Dudley Safeguarding People Partnership Board will determine the terms of reference; appoint an independent reviewer; involve the young people and their families, as well as practitioners; agree recommendations, action plans and the final report.
 Each agency contributing to a case review is required to produce an action plan to ensure they meet the recommendations made for their agency.
 Progress on these actions is monitored and reported to the Dudley Safeguarding People Partnership Board serious case review subgroup with oversight of quality assurance.

 The Dudley Safeguarding People Partnership Board values the perspective of families involved.